justin-nw/hello-world/README.md

 - Other rules from "Ordered Lists" also apply here.

     Note that you can add indented text using a carriage return and four spaces.
+### Nested Lists
+1. To nest a list:
+    1. Indent the inner list.
+    2. Use at least four spaces.
+2. Continue with outer list.
+3. It doesn't appear to be possible (using Basic Syntax) to control the enumeration characters for the nested list.
 ### Images
 Link to an image this way: